reslava/docs-windows-tools/README.md

 ![Windhawk Installed Mods](images/Windhawk-Installed-Mods.png)

-> With *Better file sizes in Explorer* installed, you can see the size of folders in Explorer.
+> With **Better file sizes in Explorer** installed and Everything precious configuration, you can see the size of folders in Explorer.